-- 4. Remove the reserve tank from its holder by pulling it straight up.
+- Remove the reserve tank from its holder by pulling it straight up.
 Drain the coolant, then put the tank back in its holder. - 5.
 When the coolant stops draining, tighten the drain plug in the bottom of the radiator.
-Apply nonhardening sealant to the drain bolt threads and reinstall the bolt in the engine block.
+Apply non-hardening sealant to the drain bolt threads and reinstall the bolt in the engine block.
 Tighten it securely.

-- Mix the recommended antifreeze with an equal amount of purified or distilled water in a clean container.
-The cooling system capacity is: - With manual transmission: 5.4 & (1.43 US gal, 1.19 Imp gal) With automatic transmission: 5.3 \( \emptyset{0.40} \) (1.40 US gal, 1.17 Imp gal) - 7.
-Pour coolant into the radiator up to the base of the filler neck.
+with an equal amount of purified or distilled water in a clean container.
+The cooling system capacity is:

+With manual transmission:

+5.4 § (1.43 US gal, 1.19 Imp gal)

+With automatic transmission:

+5.3 § (1.40 US gal, 1.17 Imp gal)